-Karl Blanchet is an Associate Professor at the London School of Hygiene and Tropical Medicine (LSHTM) working on health systems research and Director of the LSHTM Health in Humanitarian Crises Centre.
-Karl currently works in Afghanistan, Lebanon, Myanmar and South Sudan.
+Karl Blanchet is a Professor at the Faculty of Medicine, University of Geneva and Director of the Centre for Education and Research in Humanitarian Action (CERAH) in Geneva.
+Karl currently works in Afghanistan, Lebanon, Jordan and Kenya.

 Simon Caney is a Council member, and a Professor in Political Theory, University of Warwick.
 His research interests are in contemporary political philosophy, and in particular global justice, environmental justice and responsibilities to future generations.
 He was formerly a member of the Council’s working party on Biofuels: ethical issues.